GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

   - **Weight Above**: Exit when weight is above set value in grams.
   - **Pressure Above**: Exit when pressure is above set value in bars.
   - **Pressure Below**: Exit when Pressure is below set value in bars.
-- **Ramp/Slope**: Number of seconds it should take to get to the resulting target.
+- **Slope Time**: Number of seconds it should take to get to the target.
-- **Ramp/Slope Type**: Transition curve type, which corresponds to how the machine will get to its target.
-See easing section.
+- **Slope Type**: Curve type, which corresponds to how the machine will get to its target.
+See **Easing** section.

-# Brew -> Pressure Profile
+# Brew -> Profiling
 <img alt="PP" src="manual/02_003_profile.png">

+Profiling phase.
 - **Profile On / Off**: Turns profiling on or off.
-- **Flow / Bar**: Determines if flow or pressure is the PP target.
+- **Flow / Bar**: Determines if flow or pressure is the profile target.
-- **Start**: Sets the desired starting point of the PP phase, can be High->Low or Low->High.
+- **Start**: Sets the desired starting point of the profile phase, can be high to low or low to high.
+In bars or mL/s depending on **Flow/Bar** switch.
-- **End**: Sets the desired finish point of the PP phase, same as above can be from High->Low or Low->High.
+- **End**: Sets the desired finish point of the profile phase, same as above can be high to low or low to high.
+In bars or mL/s depending on **Flow/Bar** switch.
-- **Ramp/Slope**: Sets the length (aka curve speed) of the PP drop/raise behavior, so one can change the pressure slow or fast if desired.
+- **Slope Time**: Number of seconds it should take to get to the target.
-- **Ramp/Slope Type**: See easing section.
+- **Slope Type**: Curve type, which corresponds to how the machine will get to its target.
+See **Easing** section.
-- **Pressure Limit**:
+- **Pressure Limit**: Machine will attempt to maintain pressure at set value in bars.
-- **Transition**: Advanced
+- **Transition**: See **Advanced** section.
 - **Preview**: Preview the current profile.

 # Brew -> Advanced
 <img alt="Advanced" src="manual/02_004_advanced.png">

+Transition phase in between soak and profiling.
+Use this if you want to hold a target for a specified amount before profiling.
-- **Profile On / Off**: Turns profiling on or off.
+- **Profile On / Off**: Turns transition on or off.
-- **Flow / Bar**: Determines if flow or pressure is the PP target.
+- **Flow / Bar**: Determines if flow or pressure is the transition target.
-- **Start**: Sets the desired starting point of the PP phase, can be High->Low or Low->High.
+- **Start**: Sets the desired starting point of the transition phase, can be high to low or low to high.
+In bars or mL/s depending on **Flow/Bar** switch.
-- **End**: Sets the desired finish point of the PP phase, same as above can be from High->Low or Low->High.
+- **End**: Sets the desired finish point of the transition phase, same as above can be high to low or low to high.
+In bars or mL/s depending on **Flow/Bar** switch.
-- **Hold**: Sets the length of the PP hold period, if it's desired to maintain the "Start" pressure for a period of time before the pressure drop/raise is applied this is where it's done.
+- **Hold**: Sets the length of the transition hold period in seconds, if it's desired to maintain the "Start" pressure for a period of time before the pressure drop/raise is applied this is where it's done.
-- **Ramp/Slope**: Sets the length (aka curve speed) of the PP drop/raise behaviour, so one can change the pressure slow or fast if desired.
+- **Slope Time**: Number of seconds it should take to get to the target.
-- **Ramp/Slope Type**: See easing section.
+- **Slope Type**: Curve type, which corresponds to how the machine will get to its target.
+See **Easing** section.
 - **Flow Limit**:
 - **Hold Limit**:
 - **Preview**: Preview the current profile.